Mirza Mohamed Ali Namazie: Biography

-Namazie was born in Chennai, which his father had emigrated to, in 1864.
+Namazie was born in Madras in 1864, which his father had emigrated to, in 1864.
 In 1909, he moved to Singapore and carried on work as a general merchant, as well as an agent for Namazee, a shipping firm from Hong Kong.
 He was also employed in a patent flooring agency.

-Namazie owned a large amount of property in both Singapore and Chennai.
+Namazie owned a large amount of property in both Singapore and Madras.
 He helped develop 3,000 acres of rubber and palm oil plantations.
-He established a trust fund of over RS 100,000 for charity in Chennai.
+He established a trust fund of over RS 100,000 for charity in Madras.
 He founded the firm M. A. Namazie and Sons, which was successful.

 Namazie was a Justice of the Peace and a member of the Singapore Municipal Commission for several years.
 He was also a member of the Mohammedan Advisory Board.
-His last business venture was the financing of the Capitol Building, which was originally known as the Namazie Mansion.
+His last business venture was the financing of the Namazie Mansions and Capitol Theatre.
 He was a prominent figure in the Indian community of Singapore.

 Personal life

 Namazie had four sons and eight daughters, including Mohamed Javad Namazie.

 Namazie died on 26 July 1931 from a heart attack at his residence on 12 Scotts Road.
 His funeral was held on the next day.
 Before his death, he revoked a clause in his will which would leave a third of his property to charity, as "he had made a number of charitable bequests since the will was drawn up."
+All performances at the Capitol Theatre were cancelled for at least two days.
 His body was brought to Arabia to be buried.
-All performances at the Capitol Theatre were cancelled for at least two days.